Last Updated on January 11, 2023

 Wear The Right Clothes

-Don’t worry about fitting into some of your favorite, tight fitting outfits too soon after having a baby.
-It took time for your body to grow to accommodate your baby, so take your time.
-As long as you have a balanced attitude, savor healthy foods and try to stay active (after speaking to a doctor or getting the OK from a midwife) then you’ll be fine.
+Don’t worry about fitting into some of your favorite, tight-fitting outfits too soon after having a baby.
+It took time for your body to grow to accommodate your baby, so let it take its time to heal.
 Your body has done something amazing, so don’t try to change it too fast!

 Try Wearing The Makeup Basics